China's BYD is rivaling Tesla in size. Can it also match its global reach?

 Company founder Wang Chuanfu has said that BYD, or “Biyadi” in Chinese, was chosen mainly because it was a simple and unusual name, two characteristics that make it easier to register a new company in China.

 At the time, it was a rechargeable battery maker that Wang set up in Shenzhen in 1995.
+From batteries, BYD expanded into other fields including consumer electronics.
 BYD launched an automobile subsidiary in 2003 that initially made gasoline-fueled cars.
 By 2008, Wang was eyeing the electric vehicle market.

-BYD, which also manufactures electric buses, has stopped producing gasoline cars.
+BYD has stopped producing gasoline cars.
+It also manufactures electric buses, including at a U.S. factory in Lancaster, California.
 While the origins of its name are unclear, the company has turned its acronym into a slogan: “Build Your Dreams.”